-This programme of study is a practical, work related course aimed at teaching you about the employment area you have chosen and developing the skills you will need to start your career or move into Higher Education.
+This programme of study is a practical, work related course aimed at teaching you about the science industry and employment area you have chosen.
+You will be developing the skills you will need to start your career or move into Higher Education and there is a focus on the practical elements of the subject.

-You will learn by completing projects and assignments that are based on realistic workplace situations, activities and demand.
+You will learn by completing projects and assignments that are based on realistic workplace situations, activities and demand as well as completing external exams in both first and second year.

-The first year of the course allows you to achieve a Extended Certificate in Applied Science.
-On successful completion at Merit Level or above you may progress to the second year and complete a Diploma or Extended Diploma in Applied Science.
+The first year of the course allows you to achieve a Foundation Diploma in Applied Science.
+On successful completion you may progress to the second year and complete a Diploma or Extended Diploma in Applied Science (Biomedical Science).
+Most students progress onto science or health related courses/careers and the biomedical element of the second year enables students to study more specific units.
+The wide range of subjects taught enables a breadth of choice on completion.

 What will I study?